blaizard/bzd/tools/bdl/syntax.md

 Must be named.

-Accepts only `config` nested elements, from which only `expressions` are allowed.
+Accepts only `config` nested elements, from which only `expression`(s) are allowed.
-Components defines the set of input the constructor takes.
+Components define the set of input the constructor takes.

 3 kinds of expressions can be defined: